jpogran/iac/_posts/2021-01-25-troubleshooting-puppetized-dsc-modules.md

 }
 ```

-Note that it is building a credential object from plain text before passing that object to DSC;
-the debug logs will strip the password from being returned.
+Note that it is building a credential object from plain text before passing that object to DSC.
+The debug logs will strip the password from being shown in the text.

 In this case, you will need some of the custom helper code that we snipped for brevity earlier, namely this function: